MinaStormcloud/Spindl_APL/README.md

 *******

 UPDATING THE CODE IN VISUAL STUDIO: Back end updates shall be made in Visual Studio, and the "Spindl_APL.Server" folder contains the back end part of the project.
 "Spindl_APL.Server/Program.cs" is the starting point of the back end code.
 Controllers shall be added to or updated in the "Spindl_APL.Server/Controllers" folder.
 The different classes are listed in the "Spindl_APL.Server/Data/Entities" folder.
 "Spindl_APL.Server/Data/ApplicationDbContext.cs" defines the tables for the database, and "Spindl_APL.Server/Data/DataSeeder.cs" contains some initial data for the tables.
-The "Spindl_APL.Server/Data/Migrations" folder contains files that were created by running the "add-migration".
+The "Spindl_APL.Server/Data/Migrations" folder contains files that were created by running the "add-migration" command.
 In case there are migration related issues when the code is updated, these files can be deleted and replaced by new migration files.